-The mystery and paradox of life are the belief that our existence is autonomous of everything in the world and then the possibility that there is a God that transcends our world and the universe.
+The mystery of life is the belief we exist autonomous of everything in the world and the possibility of a God transcending our world and the universe.

 The god of this age has blinded the minds of unbelievers, so that they cannot see the light of the gospel that displays the glory of Christ, who is the image of God.
 2 Corinthians 4:4 NIV